WIMM-IT/heracles/README.md

 # Automated Certificate requests

 `heracles` can be used to automate the process of requesting server certificates using DNS-01 authentication.
-Plugin scripts are provided for WinAcme and CertBot in the `Scripts` folder.
+Plugin scripts are provided for WinAcme and CertBot under Releases, with the latest development versions in the `Scripts` folder.
 See the comments sections at the top of the files for guidance on usage.

 # Examples